-We at the City of Monroe want to welcome you to our city!
+We, at the City of Monroe, want to welcome you to our city!
 We take great pride in our community and the services we offer.

-We are pleased to present the City of Monroe's 2017 Popular Annual Financial Report (PAFR).
+We are pleased to present the City of Monroe's Popular Annual Financial Report (PAFR) for year end December 31, 2018.
 The PAFR is a brief analysis of where revenues come from to operate the City and where those same dollars are spent for the year.
 It is our goal to provide a means of communicating the financial operations of the City in an easy to understand financial report.

-The PAFR is a summary of the financial activities for the City of Monroe and is drawn from the 2017 Comprehensive Annual Financial Report (CAFR) and contains information only from selected funds.
-The CAFR was prepared in conformance with Generally Accepted Accounting Principles (GAAP) and was audited by the City's independent auditors, Mauldin & Jenkins.
-The CAFR received an unmodified, clean opinion.
+The PAFR is a summary of the financial activities for the City of Monroe and is drawn from the 2018 Comprehensive Annual Financial Report (CAFR) and contains information only from selected funds.
+The CAFR was prepared in conformance with Generally Accepted Accounting Principles (GAAP) and was audited by the City's independent auditors, Mauldin & Jenkins and received an unmodified opinion.